anyci/anyci-bootstrap/README.md

 ## quickstart

-Add `bin/ci` to project repositories using [project-skel/bin/ci](project-skel/bin/ci) as source.
+Add `bin/ci` to your project repositories using [project-skel/bin/ci](project-skel/bin/ci) as source, making sure it is **executable**.
 You can change the path, just be sure PROJECT_ROOT is detected properly.

+:construction: TBD instruction / convenience tool utilizing `git subtree`

+Once added, simply run `bin/ci` from your project.
+See [anyci](https://github.com/briceburg/anyci.git) for documentation.

 ## environment variables